AIforGoodSimulator/_starter/README.md

   * Scrum ceremonies (stand-up, review and planning)
   * Task update in the Kanban board
 * Contribute, e.g.
-  * Put in your research in Notion
+  * Put your research in Notion
   * Collaborate and discuss with others in Slack
 * Share in social media, #dbtechhackathons